-7.9.5 • sure LPG hose connections accessible for inspection, of the correct d in good condition?
-R of all lo hose co Check t conditi comple hose co Pull usi force to the accessibility ow-pressure onnections. the type, on, and eteness of all onnections. ng light manual o check the y of all hose tions.
-All low-pressure LPG hose connections: must be accessible for inspection; and, must be part of pre-made hose assemblies of suitable proprietary manufacture or use suitable nozzles secured by crimped or worm clamps; and, must not be made using hose clamps fixed by spring tension; and must be free of any missing components, cracks, burrs or rough ersigns of other damage or deterioration; and, where made with crimped or worm-drive clamps, the clamps must suitably sized, that is, not so oversized that the band forms an elli shape, or so undersized that inadequate compression is achieved; be appropriately tight, that is, not so loose that the hose can be p forward or back under light manual force nor so tight that the hose excessively pinched. -drive dges or at be ptical ; and, ulled Examin er action - when checking the security of hose connections Examiners must not attempt t o twist
+Check the type, condition, and completeness of all hose connections.

+Pull using light manual force to check the security of all hose connections.

+All low-pressure LPG hose connections:

+- must be accessible for inspection; and, - must be part of pre-made hose assemblies of suitable proprietary manufacture or use suitable nozzles secured by crimped or worm-drive clamps; and, - must not be made using hose clamps fixed by spring tension; and, - must be free of any missing components, cracks, burrs or rough edges or signs of other damage or deterioration; and, - where made with crimped or worm-drive clamps, the clamps must be suitably sized, that is, not so oversized that the band forms an elliptical shape, or so undersized that inadequate compression is achieved; and, - be appropriately tight, that is, not so loose that the hose can be pulled forward or back under light manual force nor so tight that the hose is excessively pinched.

+Examiner action - when checking the security of hose connections Examiners must not attempt to twist the hose against the connection.